 Warranty & Assembly

 The warranty isn’t quite its strongest point, with a year’s warranty on the frame, half a year on the mat and the springs, while the rest is covered with a three-month warranty.
+It’s not a mind-blowing warranty period, but you can’t complain too much when you consider the entire package.
 Make sure to register in online via their website, otherwise you could be left out dry.
 Their customer support is quite good overall, and they are easy to reach, whether via an e-mail or phone.

 The instructions are an example of well-made and usable material.
 You’ll find the trampoline hassle-free to set up.
 You get a few extra parts, like rubber pads, don’t let that confuse you.
 However, take care when folding it (yes, it is quarter folding; it folds twice), as it’ll require a lot of muscle strength to do for the first few times.
 Lithe women, do not attempt to do so on your own.

 This is a trampoline best suited for more advanced users who feel they can get their money’s worth from the included equipment.
-Beginners could also benefit from this, but their money would more effectively be spent on a Stamina 36-incher (entry level) or a bit more advanced model as Jumpsport mini trampoline Model 250.
+Beginners could also benefit from this, but their money would more effectively be spent on a Stamina 36-incher (entry level mini trampoline) or a bit more advanced model as Jumpsport mini trampoline Model 250.

 For a mid-range choice, you’d be hard-pressed to find anything better for your hard-earned cash.